 Short half position EUR/CAD at 1.2925, stop at 1.2975, pt at 1.2785

 This trade setup gives me around a 1.5:1 potential return-on-risk if both positions are entered.
 Of course, with so many different issues around the globe, sentiment can shift on a dime, so be sure to follow our Forex calendar for important upcoming events for both currencies.
-Also, be sure to follow me on Twitter and Facebook for updates and adjustments in case we see a sentiment change.
-Good luck, good trading and thanks for checking out my blog!
+Good luck, good trading, and thanks for checking out my blog!

 This content is strictly for informational purposes only and does not constitute as investment advice.
 Trading any financial market involves risk.
 Please read our Risk Disclosure to make sure you understand the risks involved.